 The Form U5 is the Uniform Termination Notice for Securities Industry Registration.
 Investment advisor firms must use the Form U5 to terminate with a state securities regulator the registration of an individual serving as an investment adviser representative.
 Similar to the Form U4, the Form U5 is filed electronically via the Web CRD.

 Whether an individual can be dually licensed an Investment Adviser Representative (“IAR”) with multiple investment adviser firms depends upon the state.
 Most state securities regulators allow dual IAR licensing; however, several state securities regulators limit dual IAR licensing to when investment adviser firms are under common ownership and control.
-There are certain states which prohibit an individual from being dually licensed as an investment adviser representative with multiple investment adviser firms.
+State securities regulators permitting dual IAR licensing may require additional forms to be completed and other representations to be made.

 The following are posts and products of RIA Compliance Consultants related to an investment adviser representative’s Form U4 and Form U5: